hashsplit/hashsplit-spec/spec.md

 - $M = 2^{16}$
 - $c = 31$

-`rrs1` is used by both Bup and Perkeep, and implemented by the go package `go4.org/rollsum`.
+`rrs1` is used by both Bup and Perkeep, and implemented by the Go package `go4.org/rollsum`.

 ### Implementation